keyldev/keyldev/README.md

 📝 I regularly write articles on [vk.com/cybertent](vk.com/cybertent) (not now)

-💬 Ask me about everything
+💬 Ask me about my job

 ⚡ Fun fact -  Banging your head against a wall burns 150 or 1500 calories an hour .